UladzislauRadziuk/Project-Run_analysis/CodeBook.md

 5.1 Create a new data table "TidyData" with the average of each activity and participant and write it into "tidy_data_set.txt".
 For further details of the variables please see below.

-|--Variables--------------------------------------------------------------------------------------------------
+|--**Variables**--------------------------------------------------------------------------------------------------

 Summary of variables derived from signals:

 Each of the 479 variables in the tidy_data_set is in one column and numbered accordingly (column 1:479).
 The variable names are defined according to the body movement of the participants and are measuered with two sensors a accelerometer and a gyroscope.
 The data was recorded as a raw 3D signal (tAcc-XYZ and tGyro-XYZ) where t = time, Acc = Acceleration, XYZ = 3 Dimensions and Gyro = gyroscope.
 Out of this raw data the acceleration data was further splitted into a body- and a gravity acceleration signal-features:

 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyGyro-XYZ

 The acceleration singal was further processed to obtain Jerk signals-features:

 tBodyAccJerk-XYZ
 tBodyGyroJerk-XYZ

 Using the four feature signals above the magnitude was also calculated and derived into these new features:

 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag

 Also the Fast Fourier Transform (FFT) was applied on these features, producing the following featueres indicated with a "f":

 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 Summery of signals:

 tBodyAcc-XYZ
 tGravityAcc-XYZ
 tBodyAccJerk-XYZ
 tBodyGyro-XYZ
 tBodyGyroJerk-XYZ
 tBodyAccMag
 tGravityAccMag
 tBodyAccJerkMag
 tBodyGyroMag
 tBodyGyroJerkMag
 fBodyAcc-XYZ
 fBodyAccJerk-XYZ
 fBodyGyro-XYZ
 fBodyAccMag
 fBodyAccJerkMag
 fBodyGyroMag
 fBodyGyroJerkMag

 Summary of variables estimated with the signals additionally to the 3Dimensions XYZ: